 - Food Stamp (SNAP) – We offer students screening and application assistance for the Supplemental Nutrition Program (SNAP) to help income eligible students.
 An eligible household will generally receive monthly benefits within 30 days of submitting an application.
 For more information click here.

-- We also offer screening to students to help determine eligibility for the Supplemental Nutrition Program (WIC), and provide assistance with locating your nearest WIC Office.
+- Women, Infants, & Children (WIC) Nutrition Program - We also offer screening to students to help determine eligibility for WIC, and provide assistance with locating your nearest WIC Office.
 For more info on prescreening click here.
 Students who need food in an emergency can come to the office and receive information on local food pantries and a schedule for the $2.00 A Bag Program which travels to different locations around the city each week.
 To view an updated schedule of locations click here.

 - Legal Services – Each semester, we offer a Free Legal Clinic where students can meet with a licensed attorney by appointment to discuss common legal issues, such as housing eviction, public assistance, immigration, child custody and small business issues.
 At other times, students receive information and referrals for free or low cost assistance with legal issues.

 - Housing Resources – Our relationship with Metro Housing| Boston (MHB) allows us to provide RCC students access to a variety of housing resources.
 This partnership was launched in October 2015, with an affordable housing workshop.
 MHB representatives have set aside a day each month to meet with students by appointment, to provide one-on-one counseling on affordable housing issues and available programs and application assistance.
 For more information on Metro Housing Boston click here.